 On its own, Big Data is a thriving industry that is expected to grow.
 Businesses are spending their money on data warehousing, software, IT and business services and much more.
 IDC estimated that 2017's Big Data and business analytics revenue will hit $150.8 billion.

 More businesses are realizing the value of Big Data, and they need skilled professionals to meet demands.
 As a result, data analytics roles are emerging across multiple industries, many with stable wages and anticipated growth.

-The Arizona State University online Master of Science in Business Analytics program from the W. P. Carey School of Business can help prepare students for their desired analytics professions.
+The ASU Master of Science in business analytics online program from the W. P. Carey School of Business can help prepare students for their desired analytics professions.
 Check out the infographic below for more information on how Big Data is revolutionizing today’s businesses.

 10 Key Marketing Trends for 2017 by IBM

 Individuals using the Internet (% of population) by The World Bank